10 corporate social responsibility examples of CSR initiatives

 Food waste statistics are nothing but shocking.

-According to the data from Food and Agricultural Organization of the United Nations:
+According to the data from the Food and Agricultural Organization of the United Nations:

 - Approximately one-third of food produced in the world gets lost or wasted every year.